Colorado Heights University

-Colorado Heights University was a private university in Denver, Colorado.
+Colorado Heights University was a private university in Denver, Colorado, United States.
 It was part of the Teikyo University Group.
-In March 2009, it first changed its name from Teikyo Loretto Heights University (TLHU) to Colorado Heights University and later to Colorado Advanced University in July of the same year.
+In March 2009, it changed its name from Teikyo Loretto Heights University (TLHU) to Colorado Heights University and later to Colorado Advanced University in July of the same year.

 It opened in 1989 on the former Loretto Highlands College campus.